ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

    * Integration with IBM Netcool and IBM Bluecare for auto-ticketing, alerting, and event enrichment
    * Resiliency patterns (backup and recovery)

-vCenter Server multizone instances are available in the following regions:
+Multizone instances are available in the following regions:
 * America - Washington DC, Dallas, Sao Paulo, and Toronto
 * Europe - London and Frankfurt
 * Asia-Pacific - Sydney, Tokyo, and Osaka